South Station Transportation Center Improvements

 South Station Transportation Center improvements will be completed as part of the South Station Air Rights Project, a collaboration between the Boston Planning & Development Agency (BPDA), developer Hines, and the MBTA.

 In 1977, the BPDA (then the Boston Redevelopment authority) sold South Station to the T—but maintained ownership of the air rights.
-In 2016, the BPDA approved the air rights project, which began in January 2020.
+In 2016, the BPDA approved the air rights project.
+Construction began in January 2020.

 What to Expect During This Work